 "Akimbot" is a single-player, 3D action-adventure platformer with excellent game mechanics, stunning visuals, and epic music.
 Play as outlaw robot Exe and his sidekick Shipset, escaping prison and battling through armies of robots in a sci-fi world to save the universe.
 Discover colorful environments, unique planets, and engage in a thrilling race against the chaotic Evilware.
 However, be prepared for some bugs and glitches along the way.

-- The game features a variety of gameplay mechanics, including platforming, shooting, and mini-games that keep the experience fresh.
+The gameplay is engaging with a good mix of platforming, combat, and mini-games that keep the experience fresh.

 “The combination of smooth mechanics and varied challenges makes this game stand out as one of the better-made platformers currently on the market.”